Best San Francisco Farmers Markets

 Hours: Saturdays from 6 a.m. to 3 p.m.

-Often referred to as the “people’s market” Alemany Farmers’ Market was the first of its kind in California.
-In fact, this historic market dates back to August 12, 1943.
+Often called the “people’s market,” Alemany Farmers’ Market was the first in California.
+This historic market dates back to August 12, 1943.
 However, it has been at its current location in Bernal Heights since 1947.
-Alemany is open every Saturday starting at 6 a.m. rain or shine.
-What’s more, it has arguably the best prices amongst all Bay Area markets.
+Alemany is open every Saturday starting at 6 a.m., rain or shine.
+Moreover, it has arguably the best prices among all Bay Area markets.
 On a typical Saturday, you will see about 100 vendors on hand.
-Of course, if get hungry while shopping, you can purchase great food from the many food trucks.
+Of course, if you get hungry while shopping, you can purchase great food from the many food trucks.

 The Grandaddy of California Farmer’s Markets

 Despite its legendary status as the “granddaddy of California farmers’ markets) and widespread popularity, getting to the market can be a challenge.
 That’s because its location near Highways 280 and 101 might be tricky to find.
-What’a more, parking can get scarce by mid-morning or sometimes even earlier.
-Nevertheless, the parking lot is quite large and there is no fee to park.
-That in itself, is a blessing in pricey San Francisco.
-The closest BART station is at Glen Park about 1.5 miles away and may require a connection on Muni bus No. 23.
-You can also take a Muni trolley, then transfer to No. 23.
+Moreover, parking can get scarce by mid-morning or sometimes even earlier.
+Nevertheless, the parking lot is large, and there is no parking fee.
+That, in itself, is a blessing in pricey San Francisco.
+The closest BART station is at Glen Park, about 1.5 miles away, and may require a connection on Muni bus No. 23.
+You can also take a Muni trolley and transfer to No. 23.

 Related: Half Moon Bay Pumpkin Farms